refactorsaurusrex/journalcli.me/docs/features.md

 sidebar_label: Features Overview
 ---

+> **Important Notes**
+>
-> Unless otherwise specified, all commands assume you are working in a PowerShell 6+ terminal window.
+> - Unless otherwise specified, all commands assume you are working in a PowerShell 6+ terminal window.
+> -  "Cmdlet" is [PowerShell-specific term](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview?view=powershell-6).
+Throughout this site, it is used interchangeably with the more the generic term "command".
+They are completely synonymous in this context.

 ## Creating Journal Entries